 On this page

-Mandatory quarantine of international travellers and NSW residents returning from Victoria is needed to stop the spread of COVID-19 in NSW.
+Mandatory quarantine of relevant travellers is needed to stop the spread of COVID-19 in NSW.

 The quarantine fees will reduce the financial burden of COVID-19 on NSW taxpayers.

 COVID-19 requires an extraordinary response and the quarantine period is necessary for the safety and health of all NSW citizens, including the family and friends of those in self-isolation.